programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### NodeJS <a id="section2-4"></a>

-NodeJS (or Node.js) is a development platform (in particular, a "runtime environment") that does things like making Javascript run faster.
+[NodeJS](https://nodejs.org/en/) (or Node.js) is a development platform (in particular, a "runtime environment") that does things like making Javascript run faster.

 `brew install node`

 ### Jekyll <a id="section2-5"></a>

-Jekyll is the code that handles doing the things you might want your website to do, such as using the same template (logo, menu, author information…) on all blog post pages.
+[Jekyll](https://jekyllrb.com/) is the code that creates your website (i.e. "site generation"), making it easier to do certain common tasks such as using the same template (same logo, menu, author information…) on all your blog post pages.
+There's more info on [what Jekyll and static sites are](#section0-1), and on [why you'd want to use Jekyll to make a static website](#section0-3), above.

 `gem install jekyll`